Deep Multiple Instance Learning for Airplane Detection in High Resolution Imagery: Proposed Approach

 \subsection{Proposal Generation}

-Airplanes are man-made objects with a regular and symmetrical boundary from the top view that can be approximated by a chain of line segments.
-Based on these properties, we propose a novel proposal generator for airplanes called symmetric line segments (SLS).
+Airplanes are human-made objects with a regular and symmetrical boundary from the top view.
+We can approximate the airplane boundary by a chain of line segments.
+Based on these properties, we propose a new airplane proposal generator called symmetric line segments (SLS).
 The stages of SLS are shown in Fig. \ref{fig:SLS}.

-The first stage of SLS is line detection.
+Line detection is the first stage of SLS.
 Hough transform \cite{duda1972use} is a widely used tool for line detection.
-The gradient direction is not considered in Hough transform, and for this reason, it cannot detect small and noisy line segments.
-On the other hand, line segment detector (LSD) \cite{von2010lsd} is a newer tool that considered the gradient direction.
-In Fig. \ref{fig:SLS_2}, the line segments detected by LSD is drawn.
+Hough transform does not consider the gradient direction, and so, it cannot detect small and noisy line segments.
+On the other hand, line segment detector (LSD) \cite{von2010lsd} is a newer tool that has considered the gradient direction.
+In Fig. \ref{fig:SLS_2}, we draw the line segments detected by LSD.

-The next stage is to extract pairs of line segments that can belong to an airplane.
-Desired pairs of line segments have close endpoints and are symmetric with respect to the main axis of the airplane (i.e., fuselage direction).
-Thus, for a candidate line segment (the blue line segment in Fig. \ref{fig:SLS_3}), we first select other line segments that at least one of their endpoints are in a limited distance from the endpoints of the candidate line segment.
-Then, we omit the pairs that are not sufficiently symmetrical as Fig. \ref{fig:SLS_4}.
-The symmetry of the two line segments is quantified as follows.
+In the next stage, we select pairs of line-segments that can belong to an airplane.
+Two line-segments of an appropriate proposal should have the following characteristics: 1) their endpoints have to be close together, and 2) they must be symmetric with respect to the central axis of the airplane (i.e., fuselage direction).
+Thus, for a candidate line-segment such as the blue line-segment in Fig. \ref{fig:SLS_3}, we first select other line segments that at least one of their endpoints are in a limited distance from the endpoints of the candidate line-segment.
+Then, we omit the pairs that are not sufficiently symmetrical.
+We quantify the symmetry of two line-segments as follows.

-Let us consider \(p_{11}\) and \(p_{12}\) as the endpoints of the first line segment, and similarly \(p_{21}\) and \(p_{22}\) for the second one.
-An essential property of LSD is specifying the line segment direction based on the gradient direction.
+Let us consider \(p_{11}\) and \(p_{12}\) as the endpoints of the first line-segment, and similarly \(p_{21}\) and \(p_{22}\) for the second one.
+An essential property of LSD is specifying the line-segment direction based on the gradient direction.
 Thus, for an appropriate pair, \(p_{11}\) and \(p_{12}\) should be the mirrors of \(p_{22}\) and \(p_{21}\), respectively.
-The symmetry axis for these line segments is defined as a line that passes from the points \(\left(p_{11}+p_{22}\right)/2\) and \(\left(p_{12}+p_{21}\right)/2\).
-Then, the line segments are mirrored about the symmetry axis and the corresponding endpoints are called \(q_{11}\), \(q_{12}\), \(q_{21}\), and \(q_{22}\), respectively.
+We define the line that passes from the points \(\left(p_{11}+p_{22}\right)/2\) and \(\left(p_{12}+p_{21}\right)/2\) as the symmetry axis for these line-segments.
+Then, we mirror the line-segments around the symmetry axis and call the resulted endpoints \(q_{11}\), \(q_{12}\), \(q_{21}\), and \(q_{22}\), respectively.
 A symbolic display of this concept is shown in Fig. \ref{fig:Symmetry}.
-Finally, the relative euclidean distance of the original and mirrored endpoints are considered as the measure of symmetry:
+Finally, we compute the relative euclidean distance of the original and the mirrored endpoints as the measure of symmetry: